ivanyandunen/space-instagram/README.md

 ```

 Run `python %scriptname.py%`.
 Downloaded images are saved to `images` subdirectory where scripts run.
 To upload images you will need to enter instagram login and password.
-They are saved to `secret.txt` file in script directory.
+They are saved to `secret.txt` file in script directory(as `email:=password`.
+If you have several accounts, they are saved on the new line each).

 ## Project Goals